jaraxasoftware/devops-sysops-questions/README.md

 * I've lost my root password, what can I do?
 * I've rebooted a remote server but after 10 minutes I'm still not able to ssh into it, what can be wrong?
-* If you were stuck on a desert island with only 5 command-line utilities, which would you choose?
 * You have deleted by error a running script, what could you do to restore it?
 * How to reboot server when reboot command is not responding?